masmiley/ringFitterSystematics/README.md

 a flag to true will apply the systematic, and false will omit it.

 ## Output
-- `Systematics.root`: Contains all final plots with upper and lower systematic application where needed.
+- `Systematics.root`: Contains all plots with upper and lower systematic application where needed for MC.
-- `MC_CombinedSystematicNominal.root`: Contains just the nominal plots.
-- `MC_CombinedSystematicUpper.root`: Contains just the upper plots.
+- `SystematicsData.root`: Contains all plots with upper and lower systematic application where needed for Data.
-- `MC_CombinedSystematicLower.root`: Contains just the lower plots.
+- `FinalPlots.root`: Contains the final plots with Data superimposed on MC.